Acute lymphoblastic leukemia: Immunotherapy

 Chimeric antigen receptors (CARs) have been developed as a promising immunotherapy for ALL.
-This technology uses a single chain variable fragment (scFv) designed to recognize the cell surface marker CD19 as a method of treating ALL.
+This technology uses a single chain variable fragment (scFv) designed to recognize the cell-surface marker CD19 as a method of treating ALL.

-CD19 is a molecule found on all B-cells and can be used as a means of distinguishing the potentially malignant B-cell population.
+CD19 is a molecule on all B-cells and can be used to distinguish the potentially malignant B-cell population.
 In this therapy, mice are immunized with the CD19 antigen and produce anti-CD19 antibodies.
 Hybridomas developed from mouse spleen cells fused to a myeloma cell line can be developed as a source for the cDNA encoding the CD19-specific antibody.
 The cDNA is sequenced and the sequence encoding the variable heavy and variable light chains of these antibodies are cloned together using a small peptide linker.
 This resulting sequence encodes the scFv.
-This can be cloned into a transgene, encoding what will become the endodomain of the CAR.
-Varying arrangements of subunits serve as the endodomain, but they generally consist of the hinge region that attaches to the scFv, a transmembrane region, the intracellular region of a costimulatory molecule such as CD28, and the intracellular domain of CD3-zeta containing ITAM repeats.
+This can be cloned into a transgene, encoding the precursor to the CAR endodomain.
+Varying arrangements of subunits serve as the endodomain.
+They generally consist of the hinge region that attaches to the scFv, a transmembrane region, the intracellular region of a costimulatory molecule such as CD28, and the intracellular domain of CD3-zeta containing ITAM repeats.
 Other sequences frequently included are: 4-1bb and OX40.
 The final transgene sequence, containing the scFv and endodomain sequences is then inserted into immune effector cells that are obtained from the person and expanded in vitro.
 In trials these have been a type of T-cell capable of cytotoxicity.

 Inserting the DNA into the effector cell can be accomplished by several methods.
 Most commonly, this is done using a lentivirus that encodes the transgene.
 Pseudotyped, self-inactivating lentiviruses are an effective method for the stable insertion of a desired transgene into the target cell.
 Other methods include electroporation and transfection, but these are limited in their efficacy as transgene expression diminishes over time.

 The gene-modified effector cells are then transplanted back into the person.
-Typically this process is done in conjunction with a conditioning regimen such as cyclophosphamide, which has been shown to potentiate the effects of infused T-cells.
+Typically, this process is done in conjunction with a conditioning regimen such as cyclophosphamide, which has been shown to potentiate the effects of infused T-cells.
 This effect has been attributed to making an immunologic space within which the cells populate.
 The process as a whole results in an effector cell, typically a T-cell, that can recognize a tumor cell antigen in a manner that is independent of the major histocompatibility complex and which can initiate a cytotoxic response.

-In 2017, tisagenlecleucel was approved by the FDA as a CAR-T therapy for people with acute B-cell lymphoblastic leukaemia who did not respond adequately to other treatments or have relapsed.
+In 2017, tisagenlecleucel was approved by the FDA as a CAR-T therapy for people with acute B-cell lymphoblastic leukemia who did not respond adequately to other treatments or have relapsed.
 In a 22-day process, the "drug" is customized for each person.
 T cells purified from each person are modified by a virus that inserts genes that encode a chimaeric antigen receptor into their DNA, one that recognizes leukemia cells.

 Obecabtagene autoleucel (Aucatzyl) was approved for medical use in the United States in November 2024.